artsandmetaphysics/goodlifeodyssey/_notes/ancient-egypt.md

 do not be aggressive to him simply because he is weak.
 Leave him alone and he will confute himself.
 Do not answer him back merely to lighten your heart
-Do not vent our anger against your opponent, for wretched is he who injures a poor man.
+Do not vent your anger against your opponent, for wretched is he who injures a poor man.
-What you will wish will be down anyway: you will beat him through the elders' disapproval.
+What you wish will be done anyway: you will beat him through the elders' disapproval.

 If you are a man in a position of trust,